Republicans face growing corporate backlash after Capitol assault | MarketScreener

 "Each of those people are going to be scrutinized," the strategist said.
 "Are they all going into the bucket of 'no contributions'?
 I would be shocked if they all get put in."

-One analyst said the boycott may not be permanent, as businesses will want to ensure their phone calls are returned by lawmakers from both parties.
+Several analysts said the boycott may not be permanent, as the need for access on Capitol Hill might ultimately outweigh the risk of being seen as an underwriter of those who weaken U.S. democracy.

-"Memory is short and corporate assets last a long time," said Kevin Book, managing director at ClearView Energy Partners.
-"I'm not sure that we can conclude anything definitively based on statements and patterns this week."
+"It's very easy to suspend campaign contributions two months after an election.
+The question is whether these policies will remain in effect," said Stanford University law professor Nathaniel Persily.

-(Reporting by Andy Sullivan, David Shepardson; Additional reporting by Jessica DiNapoli, Linda So, Diane Bartz, Mike Stone and Jessica Resnick-Ault; Editing by Chizu Nomiyama and Andrea Ricci)
+(Reporting by Andy Sullivan and David Shepardson in Washington; Additional reporting by Jessica DiNapoli, Karen Freifeld, Ross Kerber, Linda So, Tom Polansek, Diane Bartz, Matthew Scuffham, Paresh Dave, Mike Stone, Jessica Resnick-Ault and Brad Heath; Editing by Andrea Ricci and Matthew Lewis)

 By Andy Sullivan and David Shepardson